DoctaGrace/FundDisBuziness/README.md

 After obtaining the project files, import it into NetBeans.

-Importing the Project into NetBeans
+Importing the Project into NetBeans -
   Open NetBeans IDE on your computer.
   Go to File -> Open Project.
   Navigate to the directory where the project files are located.
   Select the project folder and click Open Project.

-Compilation
+Compilation -
   Compile the project by selecting the 'Run' option at top of the screen.
 Then, select 'clean and build', or simply 'build'.

-Running the Program
+Running the Program -
   First, right click on the Java class 'FDBServer'.
 This will activate the project's server.
   Then, right click on the 'FDBClient' class to begin a session as a user.
     Since this project supports multithreading, multiple clients can be active.

-Program Functions
+Program Functions -
   As a simple event funding platform, this program enables users to view or fund existing events, as well as create new ones.
   We use a command line interface to process user input.

-Using the platform as an active client
+Using the Platform -
   Upon running the 'FDBClient' class, users will be presented with a host of command options.
 Below are commands and their corresponding explanations.

   newev - Creates a new event.
 This command requires an event name, amount to raise, and deadline.